 As your probate estate attorneys, John Holliman or Melanie B. Holliman (formerly Melanie B. Bradford) will listen carefully to your wishes and goals.
 They understand how stressed and anxious people become when grieving for the loved one deceased, while handling the details of settling the deceased's estate.
 They take the time to analyze your specific situation and offer solutions that are tailored to your unique needs.

 Call us today at 205-663-0281 for a free consultation.

 We can explain the entire estate administration process that applies to your particular situation and family.

-    Contact us or call us at 205-663-0281 for a free initial consultation in person, by phone, or by video conference.
+Contact us or call us at 205-663-0281 for a free initial consultation by phone or by secure video conference.